 3.3 Highway Fuel Economy Test .

 The exhaust emissions, including non-methane organic gas emissions, shall be measured from all exhaust emission data vehicles tested in accordance with the federal Highway Fuel Economy Test (HWFET; 40 CFR Part 600 Subpart B or 40 CFR § 1066.840, as modified in Part II of these test procedures with the migration provisions of § 600.111-08 introduction).
 The oxides of nitrogen emissions measured during such tests shall be multiplied by the oxides of nitrogen deterioration factor computed in accordance with 40 CFR § 86.1823 and added to the non-methane organic gas emissions.
-This sum shall be rounded and compared with the NMOG+NOx certification level, as required in title 13, CCR, section 1961.4(c)(8).
+This sum shall be rounded and compared with the NMOG+NOx certification level, as required in title 13, CCR, sections 1961.4(d)(5) and (e)(5).
 All data obtained pursuant to this paragraph shall be reported in accordance with procedures applicable to other exhaust emission data required pursuant to these procedures.
-In the event that one or more of the manufacturer's emission data vehicles fail the HWFET standard listed title 13, CCR, section 1961.4(c)(8), the manufacturer may submit to the Executive Officer engineering data or other evidence showing that the system is capable of complying with the standard.
+In the event that one or more of the manufacturer's emission data vehicles fail the HWFET standard listed title 13, CCR, sections 1961.4(d)(5) or (e)(5), as applicable, the manufacturer may submit to the Executive Officer engineering data or other evidence showing that the system is capable of complying with the standard.
 If the Executive Officer finds, on the basis of an engineering evaluation, that the system can comply with the HWFET standard, he or she may accept the information supplied by the manufacturer in lieu of vehicle test data.

-3.4 SC03 Test.

-Except for medium-duty passenger vehicles, in lieu of testing a medium-duty vehicle for SC03 emissions for certification, the manufacturer may submit to the Executive Officer an attestation that the system complies with the NMOG+NOx and CO standards in title 13, CCR, section 1961.4(c)(9)(F).

-3.5 LEV IV PM Testing Requirements.
+3.4 LEV IV PM Testing Requirements.

 For the 2026 and subsequent model years, a manufacturer must submit test data for test groups certifying to the LEV IV PM standards according to the following table.
-Once a test group has been used to meet the requirements of this Part I, section G.3.5 for a model year, that same test group shall not be selected in the succeeding two model years unless the manufacturer produces fewer than four test groups that are certified to LEV IV PM standards.
+Once a test group has been used to meet the requirements of this Part I, section G.3.4 for a model year, that same test group shall not be selected in the succeeding two model years unless the manufacturer produces fewer than four test groups that are certified to LEV IV PM standards.
 For all test groups that are certified to LEV IV PM standards for which test data is not submitted, the manufacturer must, in accordance with good engineering practices, attest that such test groups will comply with the applicable LEV IV PM standards.